tjonganthony/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename a tag

+**MSS**

+1. User requests to rename a tag
+2. User specify which tag to rename
+3. User specify what is the new tag
+4. AddressBook rename all tag from (2) to (3)
+Use case ends.

+**Extensions**

+2a.
+Tag doesn't exist

+> Use case ends

+3a.
+New tag is invalid or the same as (2)

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resume at step 3

+3b.
+New tag is already exist

+> 3b1.
+AddressBook will merge the tag together

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.